 Boost Core Clock: 1860 MHz | GPU Cores: 896 | Memory: 4GB GDDR5 | Memory Speed: 2000 MHz | Memory Bandwidth: 128 GB/s | Length: 9.8 Inches | No. of Fans: 2 | RGB Lighting: Yes | Graphics Outputs: 1 x HDMI, 2 x DisplayPort | Power Connectors: 1 x 6-pin | Maximum Nominal Power Consumption: 75W

-Overall, this graphics card is one of the best variants of Nvidia GeForce GTX 1650 and provides great temperatures along with almost inaudible acoustic levels, however, it is priced higher than most of the other variants and one can buy a GTX 1660 by adding a dozen of bucks to the budget.
+This graphics card is one of the best overall GTX 1650 graphics cards and provides great temperatures along with almost inaudible acoustic levels, however, it is priced higher than most of the other variants and one can buy a GTX 1660 by adding a dozen of bucks to the budget.

 2. EVGA GeForce GTX 1650 XC Ultra Black Gaming